gelsone48/BTC_Priv-Key_Address_generator_py_gui/README.md

 Python3 GUI application
 Generates BTC address and private key if the address already exists it will show its balance."HackTool"

+run python3 BTC_Key_gen.py
+>> enter value in entry box
+>> each number will generate a different address accordenly

 -----------------
 ## Note: using this app is the responsibility of the user Not Me
 -----------------